-I teach upper-level courses focused on American courts and law, including Courts, Judges, and Lawyers; Myths and Realities of the Justice System; Constitutional Law; and Civil Liberties.
-These courses attract pre-law students and other students who want to understand court procedures and decisions that are in the news.
+Dr. John Gruhl teaches upper-level courses focused on American courts and law, including Courts, Judges, and Lawyers; Myths and Realities of the Justice System; Constitutional Law; and Civil Liberties.
+These courses attract Pre-Law students and others who want to understand court procedures and decisions that are in the news.
 He also teaches courses on American Politics and the Presidency.

-I really enjoy music, art, and literature – listening to indie rock (and to a few old codgers like Bob Dylan and Neil Young), viewing and collecting contemporary prints and paintings, and reading contemporary novels.
-I also enjoy travelling in foreign countries, most recently in Vietnam, Cambodia, and Laos, due to my long-time interest in the Vietnam War.
+He enjoys music, art, and literature – listening to indie rock (and to a few old codgers like Bob Dylan and Neil Young), viewing and collecting contemporary prints and paintings, and reading contemporary novels.
+He also enjoys traveling to foreign countries, most recently in Vietnam, Cambodia, and Laos, due to his long-time interest in the Vietnam War.

-I am most proud of functioning as a professor - hanging in there – while serving as a single parent for twelve years, beginning when my son was just two.
-This was my most challenging assignment.
+He is most proud of functioning as a professor while serving as a single parent for twelve years, beginning when his son was just two.
+According to Professor Gruhl, this was his most challenging assignment.

 - Outstanding Teaching and Instructional Creativity Award, University of Nebraska, 1997

 - Charter member of UNL’s Academy of Distinguished Teachers

 - Co-author of award-winning textbook American Government, 13th edition